cambiotraining/unix-shell/materials/02-programming/03-loops.md

 Write a script that produces this file.

+Don't hesitate to look at the hints below, as this is a challenging exercise!

 :::{.callout-hint collapse=true}
-#### Hint - don't hesitate to look at these tips, it's a challenging exercise!

-- Use a for loop to iterate through each sample (remember that each sample has two input files).
+- Use a for loop to iterate through each sample (remember that each sample has two input files, so you might only want to iterate through one of the sets to extract sample names).
 - You can combine multiple wildcards in a path, for example `ls run*/*_1.fq.gz` would list all files in folders starting with the word "run" and all files within those folders ending in "_1.fq.gz".
 - The command `dirname` can be used to extract the directory name from a path.
 For example: `dirname run1/sampleA_1.fq.gz` would return "run1" as the result.
 - Conversely, the command `basename` can be used to extract the name of a file from a path.
 For example: `basename run1/sampleA_1.fq.gz` would return "sampleA_1.fq.gz".